Image Support

 .

-The exact list of pixel formats grows over time.image/jpg
+The exact list of pixel formats grows over time.image/png

-The image is compressed using jpeg or png compression.
-The payload of the image content block contains exactly what a jpg or png file would contain.image/video
+The image is compressed using png, jpeg, jpeg-xl, or a custom codec.
+The payload of the image content block contains exactly what regular file of that image type would contain

 The image is compressed according to the spec of a video codec standard, such as H.264 or H.265.

-Note that the list of supported video codecs is deliberately not part of the spec, but rather, is meant to be implementation dependent, part of a VRS extension.
-VRS Open Source does not currently provide any implementation.
+Note that the list of supported video codecs is deliberately not part of the spec, but rather, is meant to be implementation dependent, by an extension.
+VRS Open Source provides the vrs/xprs module to interface with ffmpeg and expose the codecs it was built with.

 Additional Image Properties